ray-project/ray/doc/source/serve/tutorials/serve-ml-models.md

 (serve-ml-models-tutorial)=

-# Serving ML Models (Tensorflow, PyTorch, XGBoost, others)
+# Serving ML Models (Tensorflow, PyTorch, Scikit-Learn, others)

 In this guide, we will show you how to train models from various machine learning frameworks and deploy them to Ray Serve.